dermotte/itec-webpage-mlux/courses/gameengineering-ws2021.md

 6. Hands On with Game Engines ~ slides ~ [lecture upcoming](https://www.twitch.tv/dermotte_)
 8. Sound & Interactive Music ~ slides ~ [lecture upcoming](https://www.twitch.tv/dermotte_)

 ## Modalities

 This course is a _Vorlesung_, meaning that the grade is awarded after a final examination.
 The exam will be in written form, take 50 minutes of your time and will focus on the topics discussed in the course.
 A [list of possible exam questions is available here](https://drive.google.com/open?id=1PF0CIe6nT5-dmRtOhRKg5nrlPFZfr6ikoH1xQHE22iU).

 ## Links
+Here are some links to dive further into the topics of the course.

+### Programming
 - [Hour of Code](https://code.org) - Learn to program with a visual programming lecture
 - [Scratch](https://mit.scratch.edu) - Use the same visual programming lecture to create interactive programs and games

+### Prototyping
+- [Twine](https://twinery.org/) - An open-source tool for telling interactive, nonlinear stories.
+- [Ren'Py](https://www.renpy.org/) - A visual novel engine

+### Informative and fun videos
+- [Extra Credits](https://www.youtube.com/user/ExtraCreditz) - Covers many basic aspects of game dev
+- [GDC Vault](https://www.youtube.com/channel/UC0JB7TSe49lg56u6qH8y_MQ) - Full length presentations from GDC